annalisa144/reverdecer/_posts/2018-08-31-pools-for-pears.md

 | [![](/images/paradise_.jpg)](/images/paradise.jpg)  |  [![](/images/janet_terreno_.jpg)](/images/janet_terreno.jpg) |

-We brought home as much fruit as we could carry on our bikes: limon real, pera and a couple early manzanillas.
+We brought home as much fruit as we could carry on our bikes: [limón real](http://www.sabelotodo.org/agricultura/frutales/limonfrances.html), pera and a couple early manzanillas.
 We'll go back for more apples later.
 We're sharing this bounty with neighbors, Stan and Edith, and the chickens enjoy the trimmings.

 [![](/images/pears_for_all_.jpg)